 When you think Kentucky, there are likely two things that come to mind: the Kentucky Derby and bourbon whiskey.
 It stands without question that Rebecca Ruth Chocolates in Frankfort, Kentucky, has tipped a nod to both in its lines of chocolate samplers and liquor-filled chocolates.
 From its famous bourbon balls to its Triple Crown Assortment, the selections are something you can only find in Kentucky.
 A 20-minute tour is available for a small fee.
 Children under 5 are free.

 Walk the glass-enclosed, suspended "catwalk" and observe nine assembly lines producing 30,000 pounds of chocolates at the Anthony-Thomas factory in Columbus, Ohio.
 A tour guide explains each process step-by-step from the kitchens to the final packaging on a one-hour tour.
 View huge copper kettles where the gooey centers of some of the candies are created and take a look at the network of silver-wrapped pipes that carry liquid chocolate throughout the factory.
-The tour is $1 for ages 3 to 18, $2 for over 18.
-Under 3 is free.
-Admission fee can be applied to a candy purchase.
+The tour is available for a very small fee and is free for children under age 3.
+The admission fee can be applied to a candy purchase.
 No reservations are required.

 Sanders and Morley Candy Makers

 Since 1875, Sanders fine chocolates has been woven into the fabric of Michigan culture.
 With chains throughout the Great Lakes region, it was the regional chocolate.
 With its own rich history since 1919, Morley Candy Makers bought Sanders in 2002.
 The Sanders and Morely Candy Makers chocolate factory tour in Clinton Township, Michigan, is great for all ages and it is free.
 Guided tours are available by appointment only.
 But you can stop by any day for a free self-guided kitchen tour.

 Webb’s Candy Shop